 Samples Stay COOL

-No cool down periods required.
-There is very little heating of the samples because the sample tubes vibrate vigorously in air, keeping them cool as the Bullet Blender applies rapid bursts of agitation.
-Many of our competitors’ bead mill homogenizers require cool down periods because the samples heat up due to a lack of cool air flowing past the tubes, and/or continuous high frequency agitation.
-The Bullet Blender’s unique, elegant design also means that the motor does not need to agitate any heavy platforms or plates.
-Thus the Bullet Blender uses very little power, further keeping the samples cooler, and it will last for many years.
-Early units from 2006 are still in use.
+No cool down periods needed.
+The Bullet Blender tissue homogenizer applies rapid bursts of agitation with minimal sample heating, by utilizing ambient air circulation.
+Competing bead mill homogenizers require cool down periods as their designs result in heated samples from minimal air circulating past the sample tubes and/or continuous high frequency agitation.
+In comparison, the Bullet Blender’s unique and elegant design maximizes the efficiency of the motor, which does not need to agitate any heavy platforms or plates.
+Such efficiency allows the Bullet Blender motor to require little power, in turn keeping the samples cooler and our tissue homogenizers in use for many years.
+If fact, early units from 2006 remain in use today!